abap2UI5/docs/docs/configuration/s4_public_cloud.md

 In `S/4 Public Cloud` or `BTP ABAP Environment` you can only access the HTTP endpoint with `S_DEVELOP` authorization, making this scenario unsuitable for productive usage. <br>

-Install the [abap2UI5-frontend](https://github.com/abap2UI5/frontend) project and set up abap2UI5 apps as tiles for business users including managing permissions.
+Install the [abap2UI5-frontend](https://github.com/abap2UI5/frontend) project to set up abap2UI5 apps as tiles for business users including managing permissions.

 Unfortunately, UI5 apps (BSPs) are not supported via ADT abapGit.
 As a result, you need to deploy this app manually and complete a few additional steps.